formkit/docs-content/api-reference/context.md

 ## Introduction

 FormKit inputs use a reactive object to expose data to template slots, rules, and the [schema](/essentials/schema) that defines each input.
 This is called the `context` object and is found in the each input's [core `node` object](/essentials/architecture#node) at `node.context`.

+The context object, in general, can be thought of as a general purpose data store for each input.
+In almost all cases props passed to the `<FormKit>` component end up in the context object.
+The context object is the also the slot data passed to all section slots.

-The context object has the following properties:
+The context object always (unless noted) has the following properties:

 <div data-tight>